copper/statsmix_jar/README.md

 This java library offers easy access to the StatsMix API.
 See www.statsmix.com/developers/documentation for more information.
 Download and Install
 --------------------
-Include these jars in your build path:
+Include these jars in your build path: <br />
 The jar file: [statsmix.jar] [dl_jar] <br />
 It's dependencies: [statsmix-lib-dependencies.tar.gz] [dl_dep] <br />